SWE-JSAM/python-pychilddraw/README.md

 Start the program by executing the file barnkladd.py
 * Draw lines by moving the mouse
-* Add symbols by clicking a mouse button
+* Add symbols by clicking on a mouse button
-* Save you drawing by pressing "s"
+* Save you drawing by pressing the "s key"
-* Clear the screeen by pressing "space"
+* Clear the screeen by pressing the "space key"
-* Change pens by pressing the "up arrow key "
+* Change pens by pressing the "up arrow key"
+* To quit press the "Esc-key"

 <h2>Dependence</h2>